-When $\Y=\R$ and $D=\R_+$, note that \Cref{ldc} coincides with the usual notion of lower semicontinuity, see \Cref{remclosed}.
+When $\Y=\R$ and $D=\R_+$, note that \Cref{ldc} coincides with the usual notion of lower semicontinuity; see \Cref{remclosed}.

-\begin{rem} Note that $g$ is $D$-lower demicontinuous if and only if the upper inverse image $G^{U}(M)$ is closed for every closed halfspace $M\subseteq\Y$.
-This follows from the observations that $M$ is a closed halfspace if and only if $M^c$ is an open halfspace, and that $G^{U}(M)= (G^L(M^c))^c$. \end{rem}
+\begin{remark} Note that $g$ is $D$-lower demicontinuous if and only if the upper inverse image $G^{U}(M)$ is closed for every closed halfspace $M\subseteq\Y$.
+This follows from the observations that $M$ is a closed halfspace if and only if $M^c$ is an open halfspace, and that $G^{U}(M)= (G^L(M^c))^c$. \end{remark}

-We conclude this section by relating the $D$-lower demicontinuity of $g$ with the upper semicontinuity of its scalarizations.